Azure Cosmos DB sink connector, version 1.14.2

 -

-sink Connector-Application to consume thehotels
+Authorize the my-custom-cosmosdb-instancesink Connector-Application to consume thehotelsstream.

 You can now start the sink Connector-Application.